huijing/slides/webconf-asia-2017/README.md

 > “I imagined the web as an open platform that would allow everyone everywhere to share information, access opportunities and collaborate across geographic and cultural boundaries.”

 The purpose of the web is to connect the world's population, to allow people who live half a planet away to become friends.
 To share your experiences with friends 20km or 20,000km away from you.
-To provide a means of communication, and most importantly, to all people to gain access to information and even employment.
+To provide a means of communication, and most importantly, for people to gain access to information and even employment.
 The internet and the web were built to be open.
 Or at least, it was meant to be.

 No centralised control, you didn't have to ask anyone's permission to publish a website.
 You could just go ahead and do it.
 If your friend from Argentina has a website, you can just type in that URL to see it.
 You don't need a visa or a passport.
 There aren't supposed to be national boundaries online.
 To me, that is amazing.